Hofer-Julian/wedding/content/en/homepage/about.md

 - We will have access to both an inner and outer area of the location.
 Therefore, the celebration should be able to go through regardless of the weather. ☔️

 - Well after dinner, we ask you to dance.
 Don't worry about this part, there will not be a competition - just dance if you feel like it.
-Further below some short instructions on how to dance Waltz. 💃🏼
+Further below some short instructions on how to dance Waltz, in case you are not too familiar with it yet. 💃🏼

 <p align="center"><iframe width="600" height="338" src="https://www.youtube.com/embed/n8PIcO4_S5Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></p>